zRainerzz/python/README.md

 So bear in mind we all do coding from the present bringing the past myths and methods to improve our future, so changing our mindset is a must, you lean to make impact and influence the whole world, we are volenteers for the good deeds and we have to do so.
 Nothing is impossible, the peak has a room for everyone, we can chase it together, 1 hand can't clap, so think about everyone else as the other hand.
 Thank you for reading.

-Going through a full university coding package.
+Going through a full university coding package. remember this is " Harvard cs50's introduction to python", this course files are no joke.

 ## rain()
 being a little sarcastic, just make my repository looks more "Pythonic" and gives a soul to my simple commitment.